Quick Guide: Key Industrial Products Outcomes

 On entry into force, under KAFTA:

-- 88 per cent of Australia’s manufactures, resources and energy exports will enter Korea duty free, with Korea phasing out all remaining tariffs within ten years;
+- 88 per cent of Australia’s manufactures, resources and energy exports will enter Korea duty free, with Korea progressively phasing out all remaining tariffs by 1 January 2023;

-- tariffs on priority products for Australia, including liquefied natural gas (3 per cent), titanium dioxide (6.5 per cent), unwrought aluminium (1 to 3 per cent) automotive parts such as engines and gearboxes (8 per cent) and sea salt (1 per cent), will be eliminated;
+- tariffs on priority products for Australia, including liquefied natural gas (3 per cent), titanium dioxide (6.5 per cent), unwrought aluminium (1 to 3 per cent) automotive parts such as engines and gearboxes (8 per cent) and sea salt (1 per cent), have been eliminated;

-- 86 per cent of Korea’s manufacturing, resources and energy exports will enter Australia duty free, with Australia phasing out remaining tariffs for the most import-sensitive manufacturing products progressively within eight years.
+- 86 per cent of Korea’s manufacturing, resources and energy exports will enter Australia duty free, with Australia progressively phasing out remaining tariffs for the most import-sensitive manufacturing products by 1 January 2021.

-Korea will also provide tariff-free entry for Australia’s pharmaceutical products (including vitamins) either immediately or within three years of entry into force.
+Korea elimated its tariffs on almost 90 per cent of Australia’s pharmaceutical products (including vitamins) on entry into force.
+Tariffs on the rest of these products will be progressively eliminated by 1 January 2016.
 Korea’s tariffs on pharmaceutical products range up to 8 per cent.